How to create Windows 11 bootable USB to bypass requirements with Rufus

 15. Click the Start button.

-17. (Optional) Check the “Remove requirement for an online Microsoft account” option to use a local account and bypass the internet requirements.
+17. Check the “Remove requirement for an online Microsoft account” option to bypass the internet requirement and create a local account.

-Once you complete the steps, Rufus will create a bootable USB media that will bypass the requirements to upgrade or install a fresh copy of Windows 11 on unsupported hardware.
+Once you complete the steps, Rufus will create a bootable USB media that bypasses the requirement to upgrade or install a fresh copy of Windows 11 on unsupported hardware.

 About the author